← Back to Learning Hub

 Smith, J. (2022) Developing research skills.
 London: Example Press.

-What to notice: The surname Smith and year 2022 appear in both places.
-This helps the reader connect the citation to the full reference.
+The surname and year appear in both places.

 (World Health Organization, 2021)